Inland Sea, small salt water lake, Gozo Attractions, Malta attractions

 • There are several attractions that can be visited from this Car park, all within a few minutes walk.
 As you face the sea in the car park the Inland Sea is located on the righ, slighty behind you.

-Boat Trips
+Boat Trips from the Inland Sea

 In calm weather the local fishermen take boat trips through the tunnel to view:

-• the caves and dramatic cliffs on the open sea side
+• The caves and dramatic cliffs on the open sea side

-• The Azur Window
+• The Azur Window now in ruins

 • Fungus rock